 I understand that this method can be time-consuming and requires a large number of scouts, but it is the most effective way of finding the best regens possible.

-It will take a lot of time looking through all the scout reports, but the satisfaction you get when you spot a real gem is indescribable.
+It will take a lot of time to look through all the scout reports, but the satisfaction you get when you spot a real gem is indescribable.

 If you don’t have the time, however, there is a faster way of doing this.